 Our team is made up of a broad range of experts.
-Our two key spokespeople are:

-Dr. Raj Thamotheram, Founder & (currently) CEO
+Dr. Raj Thamotheram, Founder & Co-Chair

 Dr. Raj Thamotheram is a pioneer in responsible investing.
 He worked for 12 years inside the system in senior management roles at a large pension fund (USS) and a global fund manager (AXA IM), before becoming a freelance consultant in order to start Preventable Surprises.
 He is a recognised thought leader on how companies and investors can adapt to put people and planet on par with profit and so deliver long-term value and has been nominated twice by Global Proxy Watch as “one of the 10 most influential figures in the corporate governance field”.
 He is one of the co-founders of the Network for Sustainable Financial Markets and a former trustee of Friends Provident Foundation, where he played a key role in the organisation’s decision to become an “active and engaged investor”.